-- Reconfigure Civica Authority to meet the business requirements of NIRC with an initial focus on simplifying the chart of accounts, general ledger and reference tables.
+- 1. NIRC reconfigure Civica Authority to meet the business requirements of NIRC with an initial focus on simplifying the chart of accounts and general ledger.
 As the basis for all financial management reporting these two indexes are critical to accurately record all financial transactions during each accounting cycle. - 2.
-Improve integration between the Civica finance module and other corporate systems to leverage the revised chart of accounts. - 3.
-Negotiate an improved support plan with Civica to improve responsiveness. - 4.
-Establish a mentoring relationship with a sister council using Civica, such as Port Hastings, to encourage knowledge sharing and professional development. - 5.
-Provide staff with training in the use of Civica as the core enterprise platform. - 6.
-Implement an alternate solution, such as OpenGov Enterprise Cloud, to improve transparency across the budgeting and planning process and assist with long term financial modelling.
-The solution will leverage the revised chart of accounts. - 7.
-Identify critical business processes and design workflows to streamline the collection, processing and storage of data.
-Suggested workflows include: - Building Applications - Current workflow is not complete; workflow needs to reflect stage Inspections A-E and stages up to issuing Occupancy Certificate. - Development Application only - No building approval required - Two different workflows required: one for DA classed as 'permitted' (complying) development is different to DA for permissible with consent DA - There are 2 different workflows currently in Civica.
-Both require corrections to function efficiently.
+NIRC improve integration between the Civica Finance module and other corporate systems to leverage the revised chart of accounts. - 3.
+NIRC negotiate an improved support plan with Civica to improve responsiveness. - 4.
+NIRC establish a mentoring relationship with a sister council using Civica, such as Port Macquarie-Hastings, to encourage knowledge sharing and professional development. - 5.
+NIRC provide staff with training in the use of Civica as the core enterprise platform. - NIRC implement a solution to increase transparency across the budgeting and planning process and assist with long term financial modelling by leveraging current investments and options available in the existing systems ecosystem. - 7.
+NIRC identify critical business processes and design workflows to streamline the collection, processing and storage of data.
+The core area where workflows were found to be inadequate relate to planning and development.
+Although this is not the only area where improved workflow capability is required, it is recommended that development of the following workflows are prioritised to immediately improve operational efficiency.
+Suggested workflows include: - Building Applications - Current workflow is not complete; workflow needs to reflect stage Inspections A-E and stages up to issuing Occupancy Certificate. - Development Application only - No building approval required - Two different workflows required: one for DA classed as 'permitted' (complying) development is different to DA for permissible with consent DA

-- Combined Development Application and Building Application - o Applications that require both development and building approval - There are 2 different workflows required: one for DABA that is classed as permitted (e.g. new dwelling that complies) and one for DABA that requires consent (e.g. dual occupancy) - Currently there are two workflows in Civica but both are very similar, and both appear to be 'permissible with consent' workflows but with slightly different steps - both require corrections. - Development Applications classed as Prescribed use or development - o Requires EIS so has steps involved before DA is accepted - After acceptance DA follows permissible with consent use or development but has 28 days exhibition period - o No workflow constructed (4a, date entry screen only operating). - Development Applications classed as 'significant development' - o Requires an Application to be declared 'significant development' as initial step and process - Similar to 'prescribed use or development' after the DA is accepted; but the DA is not referred to Council after exhibition (4b; no data entry screen) - o Not yet entered into Civica as an alternative development assessment pathway. - For all DA pathways - Categories and classifications of use and development need to be adjusted and corrected to accurately reflect the application - Plan Variation Applications has a data entry screen but no workflows constructed, no actions to enter and monitor and no template generation; no link to CM9 - DA Pre- Consultations: as described above. - 8.
-Develop templates to support business requirements and update reference tables to pre-populate data. - 9.
-Implement the blueprint across 3 horizons of activity. - 10.
-Develop business cases to explore the economic viability of identified opportunities to expand the economic base of NIRC.
+- o There are 2 different workflows currently in Civica.
+Both require corrections to function efficiently. - Combined Development Application and Building Application - \circ $\,$ Applications that require both development and building approval - There are 2 different workflows required: one for DABA that is classed as permitted (e.g. new dwelling that complies) and one for DABA that requires consent (e.g. dual occupancy) - Currently there are two workflows in Civica but both are very similar, and both appear to be 'permissible with consent' workflows but with slightly different steps both require corrections. - Development Applications classed as Prescribed use or development - Requires EIS so has steps involved before DA is accepted - After acceptance DA follows permissible with consent use or development but has 28 days exhibition period - No workflow constructed (date entry screen only operating). - Development Applications classed as 'significant development' - o Requires an Application to be declared 'significant development' as initial step and process - Similar to 'prescribed use or development' after the DA is accepted; but the DA is not referred to NIRC after exhibition (no data entry screen) - o Not yet entered into Civica as an alternative development assessment pathway. - For all DA pathways - Categories and classifications of use and development need to be adjusted and corrected to accurately reflect the application - Plan Variation Applications has a data entry screen but no workflows constructed, no actions to enter and monitor and no template generation; no link to CM9 (RM8). - 8.
+NIRC develop templates to support business requirements and update reference tables to pre-populate data. - 9.
+NIRC implement the blueprint across 3 horizons of activity.